NOONIE FORTIN

 28 Feb 91:

 CTARNG SPC Cindy Marie Beaudoin, 19, from Plainfield, CT was killed by what is thought to be a landmine after her convoy came under fire while in Kuwait.
 They had stopped to pick up Iraqi POWs.
 Cindy went to the aid of a wounded soldier and there was an explosion.
-Cindy was a graduate of Plainfield High School before enlisting in the 142nd Medical Company of the CT National Guard.
+Cindy enlisted in the 142nd Medical Company of the CT National Guard and became a Medical Technician.
+She graduated in 1989 from Plainfield High School and attended the University of Connecticut before she was deployed.
+AMVET Post 47 in Plainfield is named in her honor!
+Cindy is buried in St John's Cemetery.
 She is survived by her parents Paul and Phyllis Beaudoin.
 There is a nice site honoring Cindy Marie Beaudoin and points out more about the incident that took her life.

 27 Feb 91: